Pylons/pyramid/docs/narr/introduction.rst

 concepts and features from each, combining them into a unique web framework.

-Features such as :term:`traversal` and easy extensibility trace their origins back to :term:`Zope`.
-Like Zope applications, :mod:`repoze.bfg` applications can be easily extended.
-If you obey certain constraints, the application you produce can be reused, modified, re-integrated, or extended by third-party developers without modification to the original application itself: no fork of the application is required.
+Many features of :mod:`repoze.bfg` trace their origins back to :term:`Zope`.
+Like Zope applications, :mod:`repoze.bfg` applications can be configured via a set of declarative configuration files.
+Like Zope applications, :mod:`repoze.bfg` applications can be easily
+extended: if you obey certain constraints, the application you produce can be reused, modified, re-integrated, or extended by third-party developers without forking the original application.
+The concepts of :term:`traversal` and declarative security in :mod:`repoze.bfg` were pioneered first in Zope.

 The :mod:`repoze.bfg` concept of :term:`URL dispatch` is inspired by the :term:`Routes` system used by :term:`Pylons`.
 Like Pylons,